 A New Beginning

 This time, though, would be different.
-The brewers gathered after watching their work run down the street and decided to take drastic measures so this would not happen again.
+After watching their work run down the street, the brewers gathered and decided to take drastic measures so this would not happen again.

-By this time, brewers in Bohemia and across Europe had learned the importance of yeast in the brewing process.
-There was some debate about whether fermentation was a living process or the by-product of the yeast's death (the definitive answer came from Louis Pasteur decades later).
-However, there was no question that this mysterious little life form had a big effect on the character of a beer.
+By that time, brewers in Bohemia and across Europe had learned the importance of yeast in the brewing process.
+There was debate about whether fermentation was a living process or a by-product of the yeast's death (the definitive answer came from Louis Pasteur decades later).
+However, there was no question that this mysterious little life form had a significant effect on the character of a beer.

 Using light barley that was only partially malted and none of the roasted or smoked barley that the German brewers were using, Groll added generous portions of the fragrant Saaz hops to his brew.
 On October 5, 1842, he and the other brewers of Plzen gathered for their first taste of the new beer.

-The brewers of Plzen knew that they had a great new beer here.
-Thanks to the Radbuza River, not only did news of this new beer from Bohemia spread, but so did a lot of the beer itself.
+The brewers of Plzen knew that they had a great beer.
+Thanks to the Radbuza River, news of this new beer from Bohemia spread, and so did a lot of the beer itself.
 Plzen, or Pilsner, beer was born.

 Many Copies, One Original

-Aside from improvements brought about through advances in refrigeration and sanitation, little has changed about the way that Pilsner is brewed.
-There are many variations on the recipe but most contain lightly kilned malt and Noble hops varieties, usually Saaz.
+Aside from improvements brought about through advances in refrigeration and sanitation, little has changed about how Pilsner is brewed.
+The recipe has many variations, but most contain lightly kilned malt and Noble hops varieties, usually Saaz.
 To enhance the delicate flavors of the grain and replicate the Plzen brewery's naturally soft water, breweries will often soften water from local sources.
 The helles style is a less hoppy adaptation developed by Spaten-Franziskaner-Bräu in Munich, though it's most often found on top in beerhalls.